 No modern comedy group has shown as much commitment to resurrecting the spirit of classic slapstick than Brussels-based husband-and-wife comedy duo Dominique Abel and Fiona Gordon.

-Replete with the amazing antics and intricately choreographed slapstick that has come to define Abel and Gordon's work, LOST IN PARIS is a wondrously fun and hectic tale of peculiar people finding love while lost in the City of Lights.
+Replete with the amazing antics and intricately choreographed slapstick that has come to define Abel and Gordon's work, Lost In Paris is a wondrously fun and hectic tale of peculiar people finding love while lost in the City of Lights.
+It is also one of the final screen appearances of Emmanuelle Riva, icon of movies from Michael Haneke's Amour to Gillo Pontecorvo's Kapò and Alain Resnais's Hiroshima Mon Amour, who died in January at the age of 89.
+(French with English subtitles)

 'Lost in Paris’ Does For Slapstick What ‘La La Land’ Does For Musicals.'IndieWire